Siobos/Engeto_project_Siobos_Aneta/README.md

 2006	YOY_price: 14.29	YOY_payroll: 9,27
 2007	YOY_price: 37.50	YOY_payroll: 9,73

+RQ 5 ) Does the level of GDP affect changes in wages and food prices?
+Or, if the GDP increases more significantly in one year, will this be reflected in food prices or wages in the same or the following year by a more significant increase?

-RQ 5 ) Má výška HDP vliv na změny ve mzdách a cenách potravin?
+Má výška HDP vliv na změny ve mzdách a cenách potravin?
 Neboli, pokud HDP vzroste výrazněji v jednom roce, projeví se to na cenách potravin či mzdách ve stejném nebo násdujícím roce výraznějším růstem?